dannyppaz/graphbook/README.md

 # graphbook

-A clone of simeple Facebook
+A clone of simple Facebook

+# Technology Stacks

+Stack consisting of Node.js, Express.js, Apollo, SQL, Sequelize, and React.